shaggyt85/chainlink-hackathon-2023/README.md

 #### Metadata

 This service will save the metadata for the campaign (name, description, etc).
 To create a new entry send a POST to `localhost:4000/campaigns`, a GET to `localhost:4000/campaigns` to get all the campaigns or `localhost:4000/campaigns/<id>` to get just one campaign.
 The body in the post can be any body because it's a mock API.

+## Contributing

+Thank you for considering contributing to the CrowdFund project!
+Contributions are highly encouraged and welcome.
+Here are a few ways you can contribute:

+- Report issues: Help identify and report any bugs or issues you encounter while using the platform by opening an issue in the repository.

+- Suggest improvements: If you have ideas for improving the project, feel free to open an issue and share your suggestions.

+- Submit pull requests: If you'd like to contribute code changes or enhancements to the project, you can submit a pull request.
+Make sure to follow the project's guidelines and coding conventions.

+Before contributing, please review the [contribution guidelines](CONTRIBUTING.md) for this project.

+## License

+This project is licensed under the [MIT License](LICENSE).